ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 | RELU					          |												                        |
 | Dense           	      | 1 neuron   							                   	  |

-### 3.Creation of the training dataset and training process
+### 3. Creation of the training dataset and training process

 To generate more instances of training data augmentation was used (code lines 84-113, 122-123).